njanssen/node-movella-dot/README.md

 })
 ```

-The following event is emitted for each battery notification received from an Xsens DOT sensor:
+The following event is emitted for each device status report received from an Xsens DOT sensor:

 - `status` - the `identifier` argument contains the UUID of the device that sent the notification, and the `data` argument contains one of the values (e.g. `powerOff`) of the constant `STATUS_TYPE` exported by the library.